 Taking an in-depth look at the income you’re likely to receive can also help you decide how much time you can afford to take off.
 Sometimes, says Cakebread, it might make financial sense to split the leave between yourself and your partner.

 Saving early to top up the income you’ll be receiving on maternity leave is important, explains Cakebread, whether to make ends meet, or to be able to treat yourself to dinner out or a pedicure, or to hire a babysitter once in a while.

-Putting money in a tax-free savings account for a year or two before having a baby is a good option, says Smolkin, so you can draw on it while you’re on leave.
+Putting money in a tax-free savings account (TFSA) for a year or 2 before having a baby is a good option, says Smolkin, so you can draw on it while you’re on leave.

 4. Know your group benefits

-If you have one, take a look at your group benefits plan to see whether your life, supplementary health and disability coverage is sufficient.
-If you feel there’s a gap, then you might want to increase your group coverage or buy some extra personal health insurance.
+If you have one, take a look at your group benefits plan to see whether your life insurance, supplementary health insurance and disability coverage is sufficient.
+If you feel there’s a gap, then you might want to increase your group coverage or buy some extra private insurance.
 Make sure you name your new child as a dependent on all plans as soon as possible, says Smolkin.